1. Answers

 1. Provider Configuration:

-• Configures the AWS provider to define the region where resources will be deployed.
+• Begin by configuring the AWS provider to specify the region where your resources will be deployed.
+This ensures that all subsequent resources are created in the desired geographical location.

 2. Web ACL Resource: